codex-storage/codex-spec/specs/marketplace.md

 Once an SP successfully fills a slot, it MUST periodically, though non-deterministically, provide proofs to the smart contract that it is storing the data it committed to store.
 An SP node SHOULD detect whether a proof is required using the `isProofRequired(slotId)` smart contract function, or anticipate that a proof will be required using `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).

-> Including more details about _downtime_ might be beneficial.

 Once the SP knows it must provide a proof, it MUST retrieve the proof challenge using `getChallenge(slotId)`, which then NEEDS to be incorporated into the proof generation as described in the Proving RFC (**TODO: Proving RFC**).

 When the proof is generated, it MUST be submitted by calling the `submitProof(slotId, proof)` smart contract function.